-- 2. Forgery, alteration, or misuse of College documents, records or identification. - 3.
-Intoxication from, or the use, display, or possession of, alcoholic beverages or any controlled substance (drug), as outlined by the
+Intoxication from, or the use, display, or possession of, alcoholic beverages or any controlled substance (drug), as outlined by the Code of Alabama, unless the student has a valid prescription for the use of the respective controlled substance.

+Category 3: Disorderly or Indecent Conduct

-- Code of Alabama, unless the student has a valid prescription for the use of the respective controlled substance. - 4.
-Use, possession, or distribution of firearms, ammunition, fireworks, or any type of explosive or incendiary device or material.
-Only duly constituted law enforcement officers may possess firearms on campus. - 5.
-Disorderly or disruptive conduct, including rioting, inciting to riot, assembling to riot, raiding, inciting to raid, and assembling to raid college properties.
-This offense also includes behavior while attending in-person class, hybrid class, synchronous class, asynchronous and/or hyflex class, which, in the opinion of the respective instructor, unduly disrupts the order of a class. - 6.
+- Disorderly or disruptive conduct, including rioting, inciting to riot, assembling to riot, raiding, inciting to raid, and assembling to raid college properties.
+This offense also includes behavior while attending in-person class, hybrid class, synchronous class, asynchronous and/or hyflex class, which unduly disrupts the order of a class. - Any form of verbal or written communication or expression directed to any Calhoun Community College employee in a confrontational or insulting manner, which is intended to harass, annoy, intimidate, disrupt, or bully shall not be tolerated. - 3.
 Lewd, indecent, obscene, or unduly offensive behavior or expression.
+This offense includes, but is not limited to, the usage of verbal or symbolic expressions, which may be reasonably interpreted as insulting or harassing to one's race, gender, religion, age, national origin, disability, or other protected classification. - 4.
+The wearing of attire which, in the opinion of the administration of the College, is lewd or immodest to the extent that it disrupts the educational process and/or infringe upon the rights of any other student or employee of the College. - Disruption or obstruction of teaching, administration, disciplinary proceedings, other College activities, including its public service functions on or off campus, or of other authorized non-College activities when the conduct occurs on College premises.

+Category 4: Damage, Theft, or Unauthorized Use of Property

+- 1. Unauthorized entry to College facilities. - Unauthorized possession, duplication, or use of a key to College facilities, and/or interference with the use of or access to a College facility.

+- Theft of, or intentional damage to, property of the College or to the property of any member of the College community or visitor to the College - 4.
+Intentional misuse of any College fire alarm or fire-fighting equipment.

+Category 5: Other Abuse or Harm

-This offense includes, but is not limited to, the usage of verbal or symbolic expressions, which would tend to be reasonably interpreted as insulting to one's race, gender, religion, age, national origin, or disability. - 7.
-Participation in any form of gambling. - 8.
-Unauthorized entry to College facilities. - 9.
-Unauthorized possession, duplication or use of a key to College facilities, and/or interference with the use of or access to a College facility. - Theft of, or intentional damage to, property of the College or to the property of any member of the College community or visitor to the College. - Intentional misuse of any College fire alarm or fire-fighting equipment. - 12.
-Actual or threatened physical abuse of any person including domestic violence, dating violence, sexual assault, or stalking (menacing), as defined under Alabama State Law, verbal abuse, threats of intimidation, harassment, and/or coercion, including hazing or any other act, which would tend to endanger the health or safety of the College environment or any person on campus. - 13.
-Failure to promptly comply with directions of College officials or law enforcement officers acting in the performance of their duties, furnishing false information to any College official, and/or failure to identify oneself to these persons when requested to do so.
+Actual or threatened physical abuse of any person including domestic violence, dating violence, sexual assault, or stalking (menacing), as defined under Alabama State Law, verbal abuse, threats of intimidation, harassment, and/or coercion, including hazing or any other act, which would tend to endanger the health or safety of the College environment or any person on campus.

+Please note that the College has a separate process for sexual misconduct and sex discrimination, as defined by our Title IX policy.

+Category 6: Violations of Law, Order, or College Regulations